HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - destructuring 🖐️ used
   - generator 🖐️ used
   - iterator 🖐️ used
-  - async generator 🖐️ used
+  - async generator 🎓 known
   - async iterator 🎓 known
   - chaining  🖐️ used
   - optional chaining 🖐️ used